Biohazardyee/moonshot/documents/moonshot_idea.md

 Franck Jeannin responded:

-> _Hi Thibaud, first of all, congratulations on your well-written text._
+> _Hi Thibaud, first, congratulations on your well-written text._
 > _The project is extremely ambitious (possibly too ambitious), as existing flight simulators are already very advanced and developed by teams of hundreds of developers._
 > _I think you should keep the domain but narrow it down.
 The aspect of real-time weather data stood out to me.
 Maybe that is something you could focus on._